European Habitats Forum

 The European Private Land Conservation Network is a LIFE Preparatory project and an initiative of the European Commission.

-The project is being coordinated by NABU (Germany), and besides Eurosite, other project partners are: Xarxa de Custòdia del Territori (XCT) (Spain), Natuurpunt (Belgium), Montis (Portugal), Fundacion Biodiversidad (Spain), Fundatia ADEPT (Romania), ELY Centre Lapland (Finland), IMA Europe (EU) and WWF Oasi (Italy).
+The project is being coordinated by NABU (Germany).
+Besides Eurosite, other project partners are Xarxa de Custòdia del Territori (XCT) (Spain), Natuurpunt (Belgium), Montis (Portugal), Fundacion Biodiversidad (Spain), Fundatia ADEPT (Romania), ELY Centre Lapland (Finland), IMA Europe (EU) and WWF Oasi (Italy).

-The final goal of the project is quite ambitious: the establishment of a European Land Conservation Network (ELCN), with Eurosite acting as the secretariat that will be charged with the long-term management of the network after the project has ended.
+The project’s final goal is quite ambitious: establishing a European Land Conservation Network (ELCN), with Eurosite acting as the secretariat that will be charged with the long-term management of the network after the project has ended.

 European Network for Private Land Conservation (LIFE ENPLC)

-European Network for Private Land Conservation (ENPLC) is a four-year project funded by the European Commission’s environment and climate action funding instrument LIFE.
-The project intends to expand the use of private land conservation tools in the European Union, to improve the financial incentives and funding for private land conservation, to foster citizen engagement in private land conservation and to continue the existing networking among organisations and individuals engaged in private land conservation with the aim to establish a durable governance structures for private land conservation in Europe.
-The ENPLC project is a follow-up project of the LIFE ELCN project, and brings together 18 organizations from 11 European countries- Belgium, Czech Republic, Estonia, France, Germany, Italy, Latvia, Portugal, Romania, Spain and the Netherlands.
+European Network for Private Land Conservation (ENPLC) is a four-year project funded by the European Commission’s environment and climate action funding instrument, LIFE.
+The project intends to expand the use of private land conservation tools in the European Union, improve the financial incentives and funding for private land conservation, foster citizen engagement in private land conservation and continue the existing networking among organisations and individuals engaged in private land conservation to establish a durable governance structure for private land conservation in Europe.
+The ENPLC project is a follow-up project to the LIFE ELCN project.
+It brings together 18 organisations from 11 European countries- Belgium, Czech Republic, Estonia, France, Germany, Italy, Latvia, Portugal, Romania, Spain and the Netherlands.

 Care-Peat is an Interreg North-West Europe (NWE) project with 12 partners working together to reduce carbon emissions and restore the carbon storage capacity of different types of peatlands in North-West Europe.
-The main partnership consists of 7 knowledge institutes and 5 nature organisations from Belgium, France, Ireland, the Netherlands and the United Kingdom.
-Together with 7 sub-partners and 41 associated partners, we develop and test new techniques and socio-economic strategies for carbon reduction.
+The leading partnership comprises seven knowledge institutes and five nature organisations from Belgium, France, Ireland, the Netherlands and the United Kingdom.
+Together with seven sub-partners and 41 associated partners, we develop and test new techniques and socio-economic strategies for carbon reduction.
 The main goal of Care-Peat is to set up and demonstrate innovative technologies for new restoration and carbon measurement techniques and involve local and regional stakeholders.
 Therefore, the nature organisations, together with local landowners, restore peatlands of 7 different pilot sites ranging from one to 250 hectares and demonstrate the (potential) carbon savings of the restoration.
-For each pilot site different restoration techniques are used - from manual management to growing additional peat moss.
-Throughout the project the organisations are supported by the knowledge institutes that work together to develop and test new equipment, methods and models to predict carbon flows (e.g. by the use of drones and satellites to guide restoration and provide input for carbon models).
-Important outputs of Care-Peat are the publication of a management and decision support tool and a set of socio-economic models concerning the best options for peatland restoration in regard to carbon storage.
+Different restoration techniques are used for each pilot site – from manual management to growing additional peat moss.
+Throughout the project, the organisations are supported by the knowledge institutes that work together to develop and test new equipment, methods and models to predict carbon flows (e.g. by using drones and satellites to guide restoration and provide input for carbon models).
+Essential outputs of Care-Peat are the publication of a management and decision support tool and a set of socio-economic models concerning the best options for peatland restoration regarding carbon storage.

-In 2021, as part of the Interreg NWE programme, the Care-Peat project was given the opportunity to strengthen its scope with a so called ‘capitalisation project’.
+In 2021, as part of the Interreg NWE Programme, the Care-Peat project was allowed to strengthen its scope with a so-called ‘capitalisation project’.
 The aim is to apply the project results to new areas and a new target group in North-West Europe.
-The approval resulted in no less than 3 new partners and 6 new associated partners who joined our consortium.
-In the capitalisation project we develop a unified methodology for assessing GHG emissions from peatlands, that is widely applicable in North-West Europe (different peatland types and regions), and thus increase the impact of the decision support tool.
-Also we include farmers and farmer organisations as a new main target group by engaging with them directly and incorporate best practices for carbon savings on farmland.
+The approval resulted in fewer than three new partners and six new associated partners who have joined our consortium.
+In the capitalisation project, we develop a unified methodology for assessing GHG emissions from peatlands that are widely applicable in North-West Europe (different peatland types and regions) and thus increase the impact of the decision support tool.
+Also, we include farmers and farmer organisations as a new primary target group by engaging with them directly and incorporating best practices for carbon savings on farmland.
 The project runs from 2019-2023, with a total budget of 7.03 million euros, of which 4.22 million comes from EU funding.

 Nardus and Limosa

-The central objective of the project is the cross-border restoration of meadow-heathland systems that are rich in Nardus grasslands (6230*) with healthy meadow bird populations.
-The five project areas are the best areas in the Campine region where somewhat nutrient-richer heath systems occur, with a lot of grassland birds.
-The LIFE project Nardus & Limosa focuses on studying, testing and implementing a P-mining method that takes breeding birds into account.
-The focus of the project is the restoration of 255 ha of Nardus grasslands (6230*), which are rich in the typical meadow birds.
-At the same time, as a result of a diverse hydrology, geomorphology, and soil, inland dunes grasslands (2310 and 2330), wet heaths (4010), and to a more limited extent, dry heaths (4030) will be restored in close interdependence with the Nardus grasslands.
+The project’s central objective is the cross-border restoration of meadow-heathland systems rich in Nardus grasslands (6230*) with healthy meadow bird populations.
+The five project areas are the best areas in the Campine region where somewhat nutrient-richer heath systems occur, with many grassland birds.
+The LIFE project Nardus & Limosa focuses on studying, testing and implementing a P-mining method that considers breeding birds.
+The project focuses on restoring 255 ha of Nardus grasslands (6230*), which are rich in the typical meadow birds.
+At the same time, as a result of diverse hydrology, geomorphology, and soil, inland dunes grasslands (2310 and 2330), wet heaths (4010), and to a more limited extent, dry heaths (4030) will be restored in close interdependence with the Nardus grasslands.

 Nature and Cities

-Specific objectives of the project Nature and Cities (awarded under Europe Aid funding for Supporting Civil Society Dialogue Between the EU and Turkey) are to enhance dialogue, know-how transfer and cooperation between civil society organisations of both Turkey and The Netherlands on environmental and sustainable development within the scope of EU acquisition and policies on environment.
-Additionally, it is the aim to promote nature-based solutions and green infrastructure in cities as an effective tool for awareness raising on environment.
+Specific objectives of the project Nature and Cities (awarded under Europe Aid funding for Supporting Civil Society Dialogue Between the EU and Turkey) are to enhance dialogue, know-how transfer and cooperation between civil society organisations of both Turkey and The Netherlands on environmental and sustainable development within the scope of EU acquisition and policies on the environment.
+Additionally, it aims to promote nature-based solutions and green infrastructure in cities as an effective tool for raising awareness of the environment.
 This is also of importance to the potential EU membership of Turkey.
 The project is led by the Turkish Nature Conservation Centre (DKM).
-To sum up, main goals, outcomes and results are:
+To sum up, the primary goals, outcomes and results are: